 If your settlement negotiations fail, then the next step may very likely be to prepare for a lawsuit, but even this does not mean that you will need to go to trial.
 According to some statistics, fewer than 50% of lawsuits ever go to trial because they are settled before a court ruling.
 Settlements often work in the favor of both sides of the case, since there can be an undisclosed agreement made between the plaintiff and defendant.
 If the courts make a decision, then the ruling will be made public after a time-consuming and costly trial.

 If your attorney files a lawsuit, there is still a long road to trial including a discovery phase complete with depositions, sworn testimonies, and more.
 During the discovery phase, it is likely that additional information emerges that may indicate which way the courts will rule on the case, which can be additional motivation for settlement.
-The specifics of this situation are best left to a discussion between you and your attorney, though, since this is such a unique situation for every case.
+The specifics of this situation should be left to a discussion between you and your attorney, though, since this is such a unique situation for every case.
+Call Balkin & Mausner today.